Amazon spent $3.2 million in second quarter on Washington lobbying effort

 3 Min Read

-WASHINGTON (Reuters) - Amazon, facing potential criticism of its plan to buy Whole Foods Markets, continued its multi-million lobbying effort - shelling out $3.2 million in the second quarter of this year - an increase from the $2.9 million spent in the first three months.
+WASHINGTON (Reuters) - Amazon (AMZN.O), facing potential criticism of its plan to buy Whole Foods Markets (WFM.O), continued its multi-million lobbying effort - shelling out $3.2 million (2.47 million pounds) in the second quarter of this year - an increase from the $2.9 million spent in the first three months.

 Amazon has long had a presence in Washington, lobbying on a broad range of topics ranging from taxes, immigration, trade and mobile payments.